luketurnerdev/hive-express/README.md

 #### [styled compoments](https://www.styled-components.com/)

 This library allows you to write actual CSS code to give design to components by using *tagged template literals* (recently added to JavaScript) and CSS.
-Moreover, it removes the mapping between components and styles, which makes it *easy to utilize components as a low-levek styling construct*.
+Moreover, it removes the mapping between components and styles, which makes it *easy to utilize components as a low-level styling construct*.
 It can be referred as a *CSS-in-JS styling framework*.

 We chose styled components because it keeps "the concerns of styling and element architecture separated and make components more readable".
 In addition, if "you have components that rely on JavaScript for their style, Styled Components gives control of those states back to CSS instead of using a multitude of conditional class names" ([Marcasa, Building CrowdRiff, Medium](https://medium.com/building-crowdriff/styled-components-to-use-or-not-to-use-a6bb4a7ffc21)).